WeWork has enough cash to meet coronavirus challenges -letter

 By Herbert Lash

-NEW YORK, March 26 (Reuters) - WeWork told investors on Thursday the $4.4 billion in cash and cash commitments it had on hand at year-end 2019 is sufficient to execute its five-year plan, including managing the challenges posed by the recession-bearing coronavirus crisis.
+NEW YORK, March 26 (Reuters) - Shared-office operator WeWork told investors on Thursday the $4.4 billion in cash and cash commitments it had at year-end 2019 is enough to execute its five-year plan and manage the challenges posed by the coronavirus crisis.

 WeWork, whose losses more than doubled to $1.25 billion as of the third quarter of 2019, told bond investors in a letter reviewed by Reuters that it was in a sound financial position to execute its previously announced plan through 2024.

-WeWork said it had $1.3 billion in cash at year end, $800 million of cash that became unrestricted when it closed on a new letter of credit facility in February and $2.2 billion senior unsecured debt funding from major shareholder SoftBank Group.
+WeWork said it had $1.3 billion in cash at year end, $800 million of cash that became unrestricted when it closed on a new letter of credit facility in February and $2.2 billion senior unsecured debt funding from major shareholder SoftBank Group 9984.T.

-WeWork said there was another $100 million of remaining capital commitments from SoftBank, according to the letter.
+It said it has another $100 million of remaining capital commitments from SoftBank.
 WeWork did not indicate the size of its losses by year-end.

-The company has said it will release full-year 2019 results to bond holders after markets close at 4 p.m. on Thursday.
+WeWork also said it is unlikely to meet targets it had previously set for this year.
+It did not provide information on its full-year 2019 results, which it will release to bond holders after markets close at 4 p.m. on Thursday.

+The company expanded its network of shared workspace to 739 locations in 37 countries by year end.
+WeWork indicates on its web site that it is now open or soon will be in 847 locations worldwide in 118 cities.

 WeWork faces a tough business environment as its costs rise due to the coronavirus outbreak.
-The yield on its junk bonds in the past month has tumbled by more than half as markets plunged on pandemic-induced recession fears, a slowdown that is likely to further erode WeWork revenues and increase its costs.
+The yield on its junk bonds has almost tripled to 34.8% in the past month as markets plunged on pandemic-induced recession fears.

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))